 BOOM!
 That’s it!
 The boat detailing secrets you need to know is that it is 100% about the type of buffer, the compound, polish, or pad that you purchase.
 The boating and yacht industry is so saturated with products that are not worth a dime.
 Take it from us, because we have tried literally every product on the market.
-We’ve tried every product on West Marine’s shelf, and scoured the internet for the best products.
+We’ve tried virtually every product on the market, and scoured the internet for the best products.

 Lucky for you, we are honest detailers and we don’t mind sharing some info with you.

-Boat Detailing Secrets #1:What should I use to wash my boat?
+Boat Detailing Secrets #1:What should I use to wash my boat or yacht?

 It can be a little overwhelming walking down the aisle of West Marine seeing all the detailing products.
 Wash-downs are an often neglected part of boat upkeep that should not be avoided.
 To simply wash your boat, you can get away with some cheap boat soap, but it depends on what wax you are using to protect your gelcoat.
 You don’t want an abrasive soap with chemicals that is going to wash away the wax on your boat.
 If you’re using a silicone sealant like Permanon (which we HIGHLY recommend), you want to use a very simple degreasing soap like Dawn Dish Soap so you don’t wash away any of the sealant.

 If you’re using Collinite or Maguiars Wax products, you can get away with other boat soap, but remember, you can save so much money by shopping online.
 West Marine literally doubles, and triples their prices from online retail of the most common boating items you can think of.
 I was appalled at the deck brush they were selling for $80.
 So First tip, BUY ONLINE or PRICE MATCH (see below).